0ceanSlim/grain/readme.md

 ## Features

-- **NIP-01 Protocol Support**: GRAIN (nearly)fully supports the NIP-01 for WebSocket communication.
+- **NIP-01 Protocol Support**: GRAIN (nearly)fully supports NIP-01 for WebSocket communication.
-- **Event Processing**: Handles events of kind 0 (user metadata) and kind 1 (text note).
+- **Event Processing**: Handles all events by category and kind.
 - **MongoDB 🍃**: Utilizes MongoDB to store and manage events efficiently.
 - **Scalability**: Built with Go, ensuring high performance and scalability.
 - **Open Source**: Licensed under the MIT License, making it free to use and modify.

 ## Configuration

-Configuration options can be set through environment variables or a configuration file.
+Configuration options can be set through a configuration file.

 There is an example config in this repo.
 Copy the example config to config.yml to get started